Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights: Empirical demonstrations

-The dolphins social network is often used as a benchmark.
-Data can be obtained in \url{http://www-personal.umich.edu/mejn/netdata/}.
-The data is an undirected graph and expresses a small-scale animal social network with $64$ bottlenose dolphins off Doubtful Sound, New Zealand.
+A dolphins' social network is often used as a benchmark.
+Data can be obtained at \url{http://www-personal.umich.edu/mejn/netdata/}.
+The data constitute an undirected graph and express a small-scale animal social network with $64$ bottlenose dolphins off Doubtful Sound, New Zealand.
 Each node represents a dolphin, and an edge is drawn if two dolphins appear to be closely related to each other.
-In previous studies, it is well-known that the network has two communities.
+From previous studies, it is well known that the network has two communities.
 The details of the data are found in \cite{lusseau2003bottlenose}.

 We compare the posterior distributions of the numbers of clusters and communities among MFM-IGau, DMFM-IGau, MFM-Geng, and DMFM-Ga.
 In addition, we construct a co-clustering matrix to quantify the uncertainty of clustering and compute the modularity value, which is calculated based on the MAP estimator derived by the method of \cite{dahl2009modal}.
-In this analysis, we set $M-1 \sim \text{Poisson}(1)$ and $a_{Q}=b_{Q}=3.0$.
+Except for setting $a_Q = b_Q =3.0$, the model is identical to that used in Section~4.3.1.

 From Table \ref{tab:dolphin_com}, although all the results for the number of clusters $k$ are the same, the posterior distributions of $M$ obtained from MFM-IGau and DMFM-IGau support $M=2$ more strongly and more tightly than those obtained from MFM-Geng and DMFM-Ga.
 In addition, from the viewpoint of modularity, MFM-IGau and DMFM-IGau perform slightly better than MFM-Geng and DMFM-Ga.
 Finally, the co-clustering matrices obtained from MFM-IGau and DMFM-IGau are very similar to those from MFM-Geng, indicating that these methods produce reasonable clustering results.